The Ultimate Guide to Visiting the Musical Instrument Museum in Phoenix

 3) Sample Food and Drinks at Christopher’s

-You will have to reserve and prepay for this experience and you should expect to spend between 2.5-3.5 hours here.
+You will need to reserve and prepay for this experience, and you should expect to spend between 2.5 and 3.5 hours here.
 The tasting starts at $275 per person with the option to pair it with wine tastings for an additional $230.

 After your tasting and enjoying the views from the glass dining room, you are free to explore the mansion at your leisure.